postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 }
 ```

-Note:

-* The `env.create` action will return truth on success, false on failure.
+The `env.create` action will return truth on success, false on failure.
-* `env.create` cannot be used to create duplicate environments.
-Subsequent calls with an existing environment name will fail.

-### Editing an existing environment
+### Edit an existing environment

-An environment which was included in the Run Button embed code or created with `env.create` can be modified using the `env.assign` method:
+Use `env.assign` method to modify an environment:

 ```javascript
 _pm('env.assign', 'environment_name', {key: new_value, new_key: value})
 ```

-For example, if you need to update the `API Keys` environment created in the last example:
+> The `env.assign` method works for environments that were included in the Run in Postman button when it was created, or environments that were added via the `env.create` method.
+> `env.assign` cannot be used to create new environments.
+Calls to `_pm` using `env.assign` will fail if the environment does not already exist.

+#### Example

+Update an environments API keys:

 ```javascript
 function () {